Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Notes:

 • The --keypair flag is not mandatory.
-However, if not supplied, you will not be able to connect to any of the instances in the cluster via SSH.
+However, if not supplied, you cannot connect to any of the instances in the cluster via SSH.
 Create a key pair using the command below:

 aws ec2 create-key-pair --key-name MyKeyPair --query 'KeyMaterial' --output text > MyKeyPair.pem